spacetelescope/webbpsf/docs/installation.rst

 **Recommended Python packages**:

 * `pysynphot <https://pypi.python.org/pypi/pysynphot>`_ enables the simulation of PSFs with proper spectral response to realistic source spectra.
 Without this, PSF fidelity is reduced.
 See below for :ref:`installation instructions for pysynphot <pysynphot_install>`.
-* `ttk <http://docs.python.org/2/library/ttk.html>`_ (included with Python 2.7) or `wxPython <http://www.wxpython.org>`_ is required for the :ref:`graphical user interface<gui>`.

 Pysynphot is recommended for most users.
-If you are only using WebbPSF through the API, you do not need a GUI toolkit, but ttk should be present by default on Python 2.7 and newer.
 The optional packages below are only worth adding for speed improvements if you are spending substantial time running calculations.

 **Optional Python packages**: